missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ## But Google uses it!
 So if Google jumped off a cliff, you would, too?

-Really though, this question is the most common response I get when I advise people not to use form fields like those in Google's Material Design UI library.
+Really, though, this question is the most common response I get when I advise people not to use form fields like those in Google's Material Design UI library.
 They have a good point.
 Google is a huge company with extensive resources.
 They *should* be able to create user interfaces that are accessible, usable, and beautiful.
 I don't know what's going on over there in Google-land, but I'm guessing this kind of thing just isn't a priority for them.
 It's a shame that they've published a UI library with components like this, because so many others will use them and reference them for their own UIs.

 They are making improvements though...
 I think.
 Material Design form fields used to stray even more from conventional form fields.
 Shown below is the old text field, which looks like underlined text, and the new text field we've been looking at in this article.